 Implemented by subclasses to set the time for the next alarm.
 When there is an alarm outstanding when called, the subclass must override the old time.
 This should never be called from application or library code.
 It is intended to be called only from the javax.realtime package.

-milliseconds of the next alarm. nanoseconds of the next alarm.
+nanoseconds of the next alarm.

 clearAlarm